mobarski/morty/design.md

 Enclosing the block in [ & ] helps in code editors (matching bracket can be highlighted) and helps to distinguish loop start and end.
 A similar effect can be achieved with a proper indention and/or loop keywords highlighting.

-Block based loops require that loop setup and loop cleanup happens in the single keyword.
+Block based loops require that loop setup and loop cleanup happens in the single keyword -> BAD.

 ## ASM